 Pre-K through 12th grade educators can teach essential skills in literacy, math, science, geography, technology, Spanish, the arts and social sciences through the captivating story of monarch.
 Teachers complete the workshop with all the materials they need to bring this exciting and dynamic subject to their classrooms. *Only SCECHs available for this workshop. ($99)

 Contact Susan Ipri Brown at email@example.com for more information.

-Thanks to Hope College Howard Hughes Medical Institute Program, the Outdoor Discovery Center, the Michigan Space Grant Consortium and the Michigan chapter of the Amerian Physical Society for their generous support of scholarships for these academies!
+Thanks to Hope College Howard Hughes Medical Institute Program, and the Michigan Space Grant Consortium for their generous support of scholarships for these academies!